gomesjj/gomesjj.github.io/_posts/2016-11-25-The-Mini-Lab.md

 	* 2 x 250GB SATA SSD drives
 	* 1 x 1TB SATA drive

-**Note:** The NUCs are now housed on my Lego NUC Rack.
-I will be writing another post with instructions on how to build a rack just like that soon (maybe!).

 ### DR Lab (Streched VLANs 10, 20 and 30)

 * Cisco SG200-18